 The way prices are quoted for jet cards can vary enormously.
 Some companies quote an all-inclusive price and guarantee it for say 12 months.
 Others quote a base price and then add on items such as fuel and FET.
 Fuel surcharges can add up to quite a bit and can come as a nasty shock if you're not expecting them.
-In 2022, as fuel prices have increased, many jet card companies have brought back fuel surcharges, or are adjusting their hourly rates on a monthly basis to take account of fuel prices.
+In 2022, as fuel prices increased, many jet card companies brought back fuel surcharges, or are adjusting their hourly rates on a monthly basis to take account of fuel prices.
 Here's a run-down on how they work.

 The idea of fuel surcharges is to cover the variable cost of fuel.
 A basic fuel fee, such as $1.60 per gallon, is built into the basic cost of the jet card and then the fuel surcharge is the amount that the actual fuel price exceeds this built in amount.

 So in very simple terms if the card agreement covers fuel at $1.60 per gallon, and the actual price is $5.60 a gallon then you will pay the additional $4 ($5.6-$1.6) as a "fuel surcharge".

 The full amount you end up paying will depend on two other factors i) the aircraft, and more importantly its fuel consumption ii) how long you fly.
 So for instance if the aircraft is something like a Phenom 300 and consumes say 165 gallons per hour and you fly for 2 hours then you will pay for 330 gallons.
 At $4 per gallon that comes to a fuel surcharge of $660 per hour or an additional $1,320 on that 2 hour flight.